tardate/LittleArduinoProjects/Equipment/ComponentTesterKit/README.md

 ### Components with problems:

 You should keep in mind by interpreting the measurement results, that the circuit of the Transistor Tester is designed for small signal semiconductors.
 In normal measurement condition the measurement current can only reach about 6 mA.

 Power semiconductors often make trouble by reason of residual current with the identification and the measurement of junction capacity value.
 The Tester often cannot deliver enough ignition current or holding current for power Thyristors or Triacs.
 So a
 Thyristor can be detected as NPN transistor or diode.
 Also it is possible, that a Thyristor or Triacis detected as unknown.

 Another problem is the identification of semiconductors with integrated resistors.
-So the base -emitter diode of a BU508D transistor cannot be detected by reason of the parallel connected internal 42ohm resistor.
+So the base-emitter diode of a BU508D transistor cannot be detected by reason of the parallel connected internal 42ohm resistor.
 Therefore the transistor function cannot be tested also.
 Problem with detection is also given with power Darlington transistors.
 We can find often internal base - emitter resistors, which make it difficult to identify the component with the undersized measurement current.